anuragtb/pdfcpu/core/grid.md

 </p>

 <br>
-When applied to image files this command produces simple photo galleries of arbitrary dimensions in PDF form.
+When applied to image files this command produces simple photo galleries of arbitrary dimensions in PDF form.<br>
 Arrange imagefiles onto a 5x2 page grid and write the result to out.pdf using a grid cell size of 500x500:

 ```sh
 pdfcpu grid 'd:500 500, m:20, b:off' out.pdf 5 2 *.jpg